 Measuring clear, lighter preforms is fine but amber preforms offer a special challenge as the intention of the amber colorant is to absorb all light in order to protect the blown bottle contents.
 The same statement can apply to very dark green and blue preforms.

 While the pulsed xenon lamp in our HunterLab sphere instruments is very powerful and will blast through most materials, the amber preform sample is a challenge.

 In general if you can hold a preform up to a light and see detail on the other side of the preform, HunterLab sphere instruments should be able to measure usable color signal from the whole transparent preform measured in the holder.

 For amber preforms, here is how we approach measurement of amber preforms:

-- If you insert a whole preform into the holder and take a reading, the Y D65/10 transmission value should be > 10% to have a useable color signal.
-A Y transmission value is equivalent to L* D65/10 value of approximately 40 (L* is calculated directly from Y).
+- If you insert a whole preform into the holder and take a reading, the Y D65/10 transmittance value should be > 10% to have a useable color signal.
+A Y transmittance value is equivalent to L* D65/10 value of approximately 40 (L* is calculated directly from Y).
 It's not that you can't measure less than this, but remembering that a blocked detector or perfect black is 0 if your whole preform is measuring below Y = 10/L* = 40, your signal is very low down in the dark and murky, and it is difficult to separate lot differences when you are measuring so low.

 - If Y < 10/L* < 40, one alternative to raise the signal is to cut the preform in half resulting in a thinner sample path length.
 Just cut down the tube to above the threads and measure a single wall cut-out of the preform.
 See if the signal is high enough in this form.